fucha-co/djf-demo/site/posts/online-learning.md

 ---
+permalink: "online-learning/"
-title: JAMstack plus
+title: Online Learning
 date: "2019-10-30"
-description: "The growing complexity of JAMstack sites is now often comparable to the set-up and matainance costs of platforms like WordPress.
-We need a better approach."
+description: "For those seeking to learn, develop and grow as leaders in our increasingly entangled world."
 tags:
   - demo-content
   - sample-post